norlab-ulaval/RTS_project/README.md

 ## Datasets

-A 2022 dataset consisting of `.bag` files with RTS data is available [Here](https://github.com/norlab-ulaval/RTS_Extrinsic_Calibration/wiki) with a details explanation about the data collected.
+A 2022 dataset consisting of `.bag` files with RTS data is available [Here]([https://github.com/norlab-ulaval/RTS_Extrinsic_Calibration/wiki](https://github.com/norlab-ulaval/RTS_Extrinsic_Calibration/wiki/RTS-2022-Dataset)) with a details explanation about the data collected.

-The direct link to the 2022 dataset for download is http://norlab.s3.valeria.science/Vaidis2022_dataset/Vaidis2022_dataset.zip?AWSAccessKeyId=H3XB5NQ8TRQ0XCHFG8CB&Expires=2269184931&Signature=JfN9%2F19LYGzulyhdmlT%2F%2B1jjw5I%3D (zip file of 37.9GB).

 The 2022 dataset was taken with two different robotic platform and contains over 30 kilometers of prism trajectories tracked by three RTSs.